WICG/privacy-preserving-ads/Attribution Reporting.md

 Attribution reporting is a strategy that allows marketers and sales teams to track the impact of their marketing efforts on specific goals, such as purchases or sales.
 Traditionally, ad conversion measurement relied on third-party cookies, which could be used to track users across sites and raised privacy concerns.
 To facilitate these measurements without tracking, a new reporting API is required.
 Microsoft Edge is supporting a limited version of reporting, with reports being sent per-event.
 Future work includes replacing these event-level reports with aggregation reporting.

 # Attribution Sources
 There are two types of attribution sources - navigation and event sources.
 An attribution source is eligible for reporting if any page on any of the associated destination sites (advertiser sites) triggers attribution for the associated reporting origin.
+The "attributionsrc" attribute can be used to designate which server contains your requested resource.
+If the requested resource is owned by the same server that handles the registration, "attributionsrc" can be left blank.

 ## Navigation Sources (Click)
 Navigation sources are activated when a navigation occurs within the [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation) time frame.
 There are two ways to register navigation sources.